Make an

 In other words, using items that have outlived usefulness can endanger your health.
 Here are some examples of expired items for your convenience:

-• Medicine: The effectiveness of medications is limited.
+• Medicine: The potencyof medications is limited.
 Its ability to prevent or cure is diminished as it lives beyond its lifespan.
 Worse, unexpected toxication may occur because of the medicine’s chemical changes.

 • Food: Old food smells and tastes terrible.
-However, if you accidentally consume one, you may experience nausea, vomiting, diarrhea, abdominal pain, and fever because of food poisoning caused by harmful bacteria.
+However, if you accidentally consume one, you may experience nausea, vomiting, diarrhea, abdominaland fever because of food poisoning caused by harmful bacteria.

 When an item is irreparably damaged, it must be discarded.
-Items that have been damaged can be dangerous to use or handle.
+Damaged items can be dangerous to use or handle.
 For example, if your electric whisking tool is damaged, it cannot correctly blend your ingredients.
-Worse, it has the potential to scratch, poke, break, and cut your skin.
+Worse, it has the potential to scratch, poke, break and cut your skin.

 Simply put, it is unsafe because it no longer functions as intended.
 And these potential hazards are an absolute no-no, especially if you have children and don’t want to see them using damaged items that could harm them.